 The Ontario Cancer Research Ethics Board (OCREB) was introduced in December 2003 in response to a need to improve and streamline ethics reviews of multi-centre oncology research.
 OCREB’s primary responsibility is to protect the safety and rights of human research participants.
 OCREB serves as an expert oncology research ethics board for the hospitals in Ontario that conduct multi-centre cancer trials.
 OCREB is a program of the Ontario Institute for Cancer Research (OICR), and it is an independent body operating at arm’s length from programmatic and research structures within the OICR.
 OCREB is accountable to the OICR Board of Directors through the OICR Governance and the OCREB Advisory Committees.

 Associate Professor, Department of Oncology, McMaster University

-Dr. Jim Wright is Chair of OCREB Governance Committee and Head, Integrated Radiation Treatment Program at the Juravinski Cancer Centre (JCC) in Hamilton.
+Dr. Jim Wright is Head of the Integrated Radiation Treatment Program at the Juravinski Cancer Centre (JCC) in Hamilton.
 He completed his undergraduate degree at the University of Guelph and his subsequent medical degree, radiation oncology residency, and Master’s in Epidemiology all at McMaster University.
 Wright is an active member of the head and neck and lung disease site groups at the JCC.
 He is an active collaborator on many clinical and translational research trials and grants, and has an interest in Health Services Research, specifically in the area of clinical trials.
 He is currently the Chair of the CCTG’s Data Safety Monitoring Committee, and prior to his role in the Radiation Treatment Program, he was the head of the Clinical Trials Department at the JCC for 10 years.

 Director, Research Ethics, University of British Columbia